 This budget presents, to the best of management's knowledge and belief, the State Bar's expected statement of chargeable and non-chargeable expenses/expenditures by functional category.
-Accordingly, the budget presents management's judgement of the expected conditions and expected course of action as of the date of Board of Bar Commissioner approval, October 25, 2019.
+Accordingly, the budget presents management's judgement of the expected conditions and expected course of action as of the date of Board of Bar Commissioner approval of the 2021 budget on September 24, 2020.
 Management does not intend to update this budget.
 The assumptions disclosed herein are those that management believes are significant to the budget and may not be all inclusive.
 There will usually be differences between budgeted and actual results because events and circumstances frequently do not occur as expected.
 Those differences may or may not be material.

-The budget document has been designed to provide to all members of the State Bar the anticipated costs, by functional category, of the 2020 activities which will be funded by both mandatory licensing fees and non-licensing revenues.
+The budget document has been designed to provide to all members of the State Bar the anticipated costs, by functional category, of the 2021 activities which will be funded by both mandatory licensing fees and nonlicensing revenues.
 Accordingly, this document may not be useful for other purposes.